VisualService/dotnet-zoom-meeting-SDK/README.md

 1. Download the latest zoom sdk
 2. Inside the mobile RTC folder, find the file called mobilertc.aar and rename it to mobilertc.zip
 3. Extract the contents of the folder.
-4. Run the replace utility console app, located in src/Droid/, making sure to point to the res folder inside the extracted folder
+4. Run the replace utility console app, located in src/Droid/, making sure to point the file location in the script to the res folder inside the extracted folder
 5. Recompile the mobilertc.aar file with this command ```jar cvf mobilertc.aar -C theExtractedFolderName/ .```
 6. Your mobilertc.aar file will now be suitable to use in the binding project.